Mother responds to backlash over image of her hugging teenage son at football game

 Amber Wright, from Utah, celebrated her teenager, Brixton, with a warm embrace after his football game and posted their loving interaction on Instagram.
 The video, published on 18 August and filmed by the single mom’s best friend, attracted more commentary than Wright imagined.
 Her following grew from 1,900 to 19,000 just from the one post.

 The footage showed the 38-year-old woman being held in the air by her 16-year-old son as she wrapped her legs around his waist.
-Wright had her face buried in her son’s neck for a few seconds before he placed her back down on her feet.
+Wright had her face buried in her son’s neck for a few seconds before he placed her back down on her feet, which led viewers to question their relationship.
 Her caption read: “This boy will forever and always have my entire heart...
 When I walked up to hug my baby boy after his game, he immediately picked me up and just held me.”

 Speaking to Today, the proud mom said: “One of my best friends recorded the moment where Brix picked me up and I thought it was so cute.”